cschreib/vif/doc/sphinx/known-issues.rst

         return i; // warning: reference to local variable ‘i’ returned }

-phy++ views suffer from the same problem: a dangling view can be created that points to a vector that no longer exists.
+vif views suffer from the same problem: a dangling view can be created that points to a vector that no longer exists.
 Unfortunately, compilers are not aware of it:

 .. code-block:: c++